WillDera/BreastCancerDetector/README.md

 # BreastCancerDetector
- A Model which detects breast cancer based off data given to it.
+ Models which detects breast cancer based off data given to it.
+ This consist of A Logistic Regression model, a K-NN Model, A Random Forest Model, A Decision Trees Model and An Artificial Neural Network  Model.